Making sure you've stopped paying National Insurance

 You might find you've overpaid NICs in certain circumstances.
 For example:

-- you continued working after State Pension age and your employer continued to deduct Class 1 NICs
+- you continued working after State Pension age and your employer continued to take Class 1 NICs

-- you paid Class 4 NICs on profits from self-employment in respect of a tax year after the one in which you reached State Pension age
+- you paid Class 4 NICs on profits from self-employment for a tax year after the one in which you reached State Pension age

 - you paid Class 2 NICs as a self-employed person when your earnings were below the Small Earnings Exception (SEE) limit